 - gaugeART Composite Converter

-We designed this composite converter with a memorizing feature that will memorize settings such as screen position, when you car is turned off.
+We designed this composite converter with a memorizing feature that will memorize settings such as screen position when your car is turned off.
 Other converters do not offer this feature.

 - HDMI converter (HDMI cable also required)